made-by-chris/create-mongo-api/README.md

 `npx api-make auth-init myProject`

-OR initialise an api with no auth routes called "myProject":
+OR initialise an api _without_ auth routes called "myProject":

 `npx api-make init myProject`

+OR initialise an api called "myProject" with a bunch of predefined collections for Product,Review and Category:

+`npx api-make init myProject product review category`

 go into the new project folder: